graphql/graphql-spec/spec/Section 6 -- Execution.md

   {fieldPlan}.
 - Let {newPendingResults} and {newDeferMap} be the result of {GetNewDeferredFragments(newDeferUsages, path, deferMap)}.
-- Let {supplementalFutures} be the result of {GetFutures(objectType, objectValue, variableValues, newGroupedFieldSets, path, newDeferMap)}.
-- Let {deferredFutures} be the result of {GetFutures(objectType, objectValue, variableValues, newGroupedFieldSetsRequiringDeferral, path, newDeferMap)}.
-- Let {futures} be a list containing all members of {supplementalFutures} and {deferredFutures}.
 - Allowing for parallelization, perform the following steps:
   - Let {data}, {newPendingResults}, and {nestedFutures} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, path, deferUsageSet, newDeferMap)} _serially_ if {serial} is {true}, _normally_ (allowing parallelization) otherwise.
-  - Initiate all futures in {supplementalFutures}.
-  - If early execution of deferred fields is desired, following any implementation specific deferral of further execution, initiate all futures in {deferredFutures}.
+  - Let {supplementalFutures} be the result of {ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues, newGroupedFieldSets, true, path, newDeferMap)}.
+  - Let {deferredFutures} be the result of {ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues, newGroupedFieldSets, false, path, newDeferMap)}.
+- Let {futures} be a list containing all members of {supplementalFutures} and {deferredFutures}.
 - Append all items in {nestedNewPendingResults} and {nestedFutures} to {newPendingResults} and {futures}.
 - Return {data}, {newPendingResults}, and {futures}.